AlexanderWillner/deepl-alfred-workflow2/README.md

 [DeepL.com](https://www.deepl.com/) is a great, new translation service.
 It provides better translations compared to other popular translation engines.

-## Caveats

-Please note that the DeepL API is designed to translate up to 600 characters per minute and per customer only.
-Consider to get a [```pro account```](https://www.deepl.com/en/pro.html).
-Further, some longer sentences result in the message ```Error: Too many requests.```.

-## Installing the Workflow

-Simply download the [```DeepL Workflow```](https://github.com/AlexanderWillner/deepl-alfred-workflow2/blob/master/Deepl-Translate.alfredworkflow?raw=true) and install it by double-clicking the workflow file.
-You can add the workflow to a category, then click "Import" to finish.
-You'll now see the workflow listed in the left sidebar of your Workflows preferences pane.

-Once imported, take a quick look at the workflow settings and setup what keyword you want to use.

 ## Usage

 To activate this workflow use the default keyword ```dl```, enter the passage you wanna get translated and end the input with ```.```.
-Source and destination language will be inferred automatically.
+The source language will be inferred automatically and the target language can be configured.

 ![Search](Screenshot-Search.png)